 Latham team recognized as appellate court affirms previous decisions against the US Department of Justice's challenge to U.S. Sugar's purchase of Imperial Sugar.

-Lawrence Buterman, a nationally recognized first-chair antitrust lawyer formerly with the Department of Justice, represents clients in high-stakes antitrust litigations and government investigations.
+Lawrence Buterman, a nationally recognized first-chair antitrust lawyer formerly with the Department of Justice, is a go-to litigator for clients facing high-stakes government and private antitrust litigations, as well as federal and state government investigations.

-Mr. Buterman’s track record of victories reflects his experience serving several years in the DOJ, as a trial attorney in the Networks and Technology Enforcement Section of the Antitrust Division.
+Before joining Latham, Mr. Buterman served several years in the DOJ as a trial attorney in the Networks and Technology Enforcement Section of the Antitrust Division.
 In that capacity, he analyzed dozens of merger and conduct matters in the high technology and financial services industries and developed a deep understanding of the government’s priorities and practices related to antitrust enforcement.
-Mr. Buterman also litigated merger and conduct matters on behalf of the United States, achievements for which he twice received the Antitrust Division’s Award of Distinction.
-He is also regularly recognized by leading legal publications, including Chambers and The Legal 500.
+While at the Antitrust Division, Mr. Buterman twice received the Antitrust Division’s Award of Distinction for successfully litigating merger and conduct matters on behalf of the United States.

 He currently serves as the chair of the Monopolization and Big Tech Committee of the Antitrust Section of the New York State Bar Association.

 Mr. Buterman clerked for Judge Joel M. Flaum, then chief Judge of the United States Court of Appeals for the Seventh Circuit.